 Each student must complete six (6) End-Of-Module Online Quizzes.
 These quizzes (which consist of a variety of questions including multiple choice, true/false, short answer etc.) are aimed at focusing students on key concepts and developing and consolidating knowledge related to these concepts.
 They also provide opportunities for feedback on your progress and level of understanding, with a view to remediating misconceptions.
 More information on these quizzes will be posted on MyUni.

-Two multiople-choice question tests have been scheduled for the Friday lecture sessions in weeks 7 and 11.
-The week 7 test covers lecture, tutorial and lab content discussed in Modules 1 & 2 (cells and tissues), and the second test covers lecture, tutorial and lab content doicussed in Modules 2 & 4 (bone, joints, muscle and nervous system).
+Two short tests have been scheduled for the Friday lecture sessions in weeks 7 and 11.
+The week 7 test covers lecture, tutorial and lab content discussed in Modules 1 & 2 (cells and tissues), and the week 11 test covers lecture, tutorial and lab content doicussed in Modules 2 & 4 (bone, joints, muscle and nervous system).
 More information on the format of these tests will be posted on MyUni., but it is expected that they will consists of multiple-choice questions.

 The end of semester examination is held in the Official University Examination period from Saturday 21st June – Saturday 5th July 2014.
-The precise date of the Human Biology IA exam will be made available to students on the Examinations website: http://www.adelaide.edu.au/student/exams/ The paper is of 2.5 hours duration, but most students should be able to complete it in 2 hours; the additional time is provided to enable planning and review of answers.
+The precise date of the Human Biology IA exam will be made available to students in May 2014 on the Examinations website: http://www.adelaide.edu.au/student/exams/ The paper is of 2.5 hours duration, but most students should be able to complete it in 2 hours; the additional time is provided to enable planning and review of answers.
 Copies of previous examination papers are available on MyUni.
-Note that a range of question styles may be used within the examination paper, which require students to provide information, apply information in defined settings, and/or integrate knowledge derived from a variety of sources in the formulation of an answer.
+Note that a range of question styles is used within the examination paper, which require students to provide information, apply information in defined settings, and/or integrate knowledge derived from a variety of sources in the formulation of an answer.

 All aspects of the course are examinable, including materials presented in lectures, tutorial and practical sessions.
 The course objectives should be used as a guide for preparation for the examination, and opportunities to discuss potential examination questions and responses will be provided throughout the semester in tutorial and practical sessions.